German Shepherd Dog

 The German Shepherd And Children?

 The German Shepherd Dog has a good reputation with children in a home where he has been well-socialized and trained by his master from an early age.
-Due to his size, better with well-behaved older children.
+An active family is the ideal and due to his size, a family with well-behaved older children is best.

 The best policy to follow, no matter what the breed of dog, is to always have an adult supervise activities between pets and children.